Lang's Conjecture and Sharp Height Estimates for the elliptic curves $y^{2}=x^{3}+ax$: Introduction

 \subsection{Lower Bounds}

 There are two types of lower bounds commonly used.
-We can look for ``Lehmer conjecture'' lower bounds where we fix the curve, $E$, and consider lower bounds as the field of definition of the point, $P$ on $E$, varies (see, for example, \cite{Masser}).
+We can look for ``Lehmer conjecture'' lower bounds where we fix the curve, $E$, and consider lower bounds as the field of definition of the point, $P$, on $E$ varies (see, for example, \cite{Masser}).

 Alternatively, we can look for ``Lang conjecture'' lower bounds where we fix the field of definition and vary the curve.
-It is such lower bounds that we consider here for elliptic curves over $\bQ$ given by the equation $E_{a}: y^{2}=x^{3}+ax$ with $a \in \bZ$.
+It is such lower bounds that we consider here for the elliptic curves, $E_{a}/\bQ$, given by the Weierstrass equation $y^{2}=x^{3}+ax$ with $a \in \bZ$.

 \begin{conjecture}[Lang's Conjecture] Let $E/\bK$ be an elliptic curve with minimal discriminant $\cD_{E/\bK}$.
 There exist constants $C_{1}>0$ and $C_{2}$, depending only on $[\bK:\bQ]$, such that for all nontorsion points $P \in E(\bK)$ we have